charles-m-knox/resume/README.md

 To conserve bandwidth, don't run `make reset-theme` every time.
 It's only necessary the first time.

-The output will be under `dist/resume.html`.
+The output will be under `docs/index.html`.
 This file and the `pictures` directory should be served up by your HTML renderer.

+## TODO

+* Dockerize